learn-co-students/ttt-with-ai-project-v-000/README.md

 # apalski personal comments
-The majority my time working on this project was spent on the artificial intelligence part of the project.
+The majority of my time working on this project was spent on the artificial intelligence part of the project.
 I have added four artificial intelligence sections to the project, they are:
   1. Code to enable the computer to either block an opponent's winning move or to make a winning move;
-  2. Code that gives the best positions to take (1,3,5,7 or 9), the corners and the centre position, and allows the computer to choose one      of the randomly if it is available.
+  2. Code that gives the best positions to take (1,3,5,7 or 9), the corners and the centre position, and allows the computer to choose one      of them randomly if it is available.
   3. Code where if the computer's opponent has taken an edge position (2, 4, 6, or 8) the computer should take the centre position              (5) if it is available;
   4. Code where if the computer's opponent has taken the centre position (5), the computer checks whether it holds a corner position (1,        3, 7, or 9), and if it does it takes the opposite corner position if it is available;